OlivierDevMaster/prokid-preview/docs/missions-availability-system.md

 **Process:**

 1. Validates structure and professional membership
-2. Fetches selected availabilities
-3. Verifies all availabilities belong to the professional
-4. Generates RRULEs for each availability
+2. Validates RRULE format for each schedule
+3. Constrains each RRULE by mission dates
-5. Checks for overlaps with accepted missions
+4. Checks for overlaps with accepted missions
-6. Creates mission record
+5. Creates mission record
-7. Creates mission_schedules records
+6. Creates mission_schedules records

 **Response:**